Question: I am getting email with partial content or corrupted attachments occasionally, and sometimes multiple copies of such email. Why?

 However, such issue normally would last for a day or two in general, and only affecting specific sender and logistics.

-Also, since the email that you send out is utilizing the same SMTP channel, your outgoing email gets the same “treatment” as well when your connection to the Mail server is less than satisfactory.
+Also, since the email that you sent out is utilizing the same SMTP channel, your outgoing email gets the same “treatment” as well when your connection to the Mail server is less than satisfactory.

 This is why you are getting more corrupted email, incomplete email over other service provider when you host your email service with Afteroffice.